Add SCORM content packages to your course

 Hover on a SCO in the list to reveal the Edit icon, represented by a pencil.
 Select the icon to rename the SCO.

 - When you grade individual SCOs, the Reveal grade option appears.
-You can reveal the grade to students after SCORM completion, when the student complete
+You can reveal the grade to students after SCORM completion.

 - Optionally, type a Description.